Alamgir Ghazi: Khan Research Laboratories

 In 2020, Ghazi joined Khan Research Laboratories.
 In September 2021, he netted a hat-trick in a 6–0 victory against Karachi United during the 2021–22 Pakistan Premier League at the Ibn-e-Qasim Bagh Stadium.
-He scored 9 goals in 12 appearances, making him the leading top-scorer midway the 2021–22 season of the league, until the league was cancelled shortly after starting.
+The league was cancelled shortly after starting.

 In December 2021, Ghazi again played with DFA Chitral with Muhammad Rasool as captain, winning the 2021 Khyber Pakhtunkhwa Football Cup after winning in the final against Muslim FC.

 WAPDA

 By 2022 Ghazi signed for WAPDA, helping the team winning the 2023–24 PFF National Challenge Cup which was one of the competitions after years of inactivity in domestic football.

 Loan to Adalat Farah

 On 26 December 2024, Ghazi along with fellow national teammates Haseeb Khan and Shayak Dost joined Afghanistan Champions League club Adalat Farah in the middle of the season on a loan deal.

-Thimpu City
+Loan to Thimpu City

 On 10 April 2025, Ghazi moved to Bhutan Premier League club Thimphu City.